SpenceKonde/AVR_Research/Bounties.md

 This is the case for:
 * The ATTiny828 ADC mystery (I swear, if you did the right things you could get a differential reading out of that thing....)
 * The meaning of the three non constant bytes in the signature block of modern tinyAVRs.
 They must mean something!
+* Fixing the ATTinyCore Virtual Boot erase bug in Optinooy (this isn't a case of information, but rather of actual code changes, making it distinctly different from the other bounties discussed here.
+But it will get you free stuff, and more than the usual reward.
+Currently, the bootloader erases pages as it rewrites them, and and stores the rjmp/jmp to the app where the EERDY vector is.
+That means that if the erase process is interrupted, neither the app nor the bootloader can be accessed.
+The required erase behavior is this: When the bootloader currently erases the first page, it must instea erase all pages, in decending order, starting from the page immediately before the the bootloader.
+The rjmp/jmp that jumps to the start of the application must be moved to the very end of the last page before the bootloader (like micronucleus does).
+See the issues listed for ATTinyCore for more information.
+If you have this working on either 4-byte vector (16k flash) or 2-byte vector (8 or less), that is sufficient, I can generalize it from there.

 ## Restrictions
 * I (Spence Konde) have final say over whether something is useful and novel (I am open about what I know about the AVRs.
 There is no beahvior I'm aware of that's undocumented that i'm keeping secret, and if there was, it would be because it was a security issue, and I'd have related it to Microchip).